ketanmakde/MLR_BoomBike_sharing/README.md

 Evaluation Parameters on model:
  - R-squared value = 0.843
  - Adj.
-R-squared = 0.839.
+R-squared = 0.839
  - Duirng the validation coefficient of determination of the model is obtained as 0.8039 which means the model is 80.39% effenctive.
- - mean square error is also minimum (0.0965) which indicates best fit of model.
+ - Mean square error is also minimum (0.0965) which indicates best fit of model.

 The variables which are significant for predicting the bike rental count is as follows:
  - Weather: Cloudy, snow, temp, hum, windspeed